1. DUI Property Damage in New York | Initial Incident Overview

 2. DUI Property Damage in New York | Understanding Testing and Evidence Standards

-How BAC is Determined in Property Damage DUI Investigations
+How Bac Is Determined in Property Damage DUI Investigations

 When breath testing is not performed at the time of police response, New York authorities may rely on blood testing or retroactive calculation methods.